mateuszkornecki/treefrog-vision/README.md

 ## Ok, but why it is called that way?
 What's with the frog?

-once when I was in primary school, we were participating in a test to check iur field of view.
+once I was in primary school, we were participating in a test to check iur field of view.
 And since a friend of mine was the son of an ophthalmologist, he wanted to get the highest score.
 To get it he cheated, in a pretty funny way.
 When we checked the results, we were astonished - he had a better field of view than a tree frog...
 I recently remembered this story, and I thought - that's it!
 This app will help me to have a similar field of view like him.